Quick Answer

 How to File Rental Income Tax in Cyprus

-Step 1: Collect all rental income records for the calendar year.
-This means rental agreements, bank records of rent received, and any invoices for deductible expenses.
+Gather all rental income records for the calendar year: rental agreements, bank records of rent received, and invoices for deductible expenses.
 If your property was managed by an agent, request an annual statement.
+These documents form the foundation of your tax filing and substantiate your reported income and expenses to the Cyprus tax authority.

 Step 2: Calculate your net rental income.
 If using the 20% deemed deduction: multiply gross rent by 80% to get the deductible base for income tax.
 Add mortgage interest separately.
 If using actual expenses: total all allowable costs and subtract from gross rent.